OlivierLD/raspberry-coffee/WebComponents/oliv-components/widgets/README.md

 ## To build
 For now (Sep-2018), build the components one by one.

+We are using `webpack` to bundle _all_ the required resources into a _single_ file, minimized, uglified, etc., to minimize the IOs and the size of the HTTP response.

+> Note: No `lint` here.
+Maybe later...

 Requires `node` and `npm`. `yarn` if you want.

 ### Example: World Map